Ogechi-M/simple-webapp-flask/README.md

 - In the CI/CD pipeline, a test job was included to test the code to ensure it works as expected by running unit tests.

-- Implemented proper secrets handling
+- Implemented proper Secrets management

 - Also only runs sucessfully if all the jobs where successful.